HistoryEarly History to the Nineteenth Century

 King Hassan died in 1999 and was succeeded by his son Crown Prince Sidi Mohammed, as Muhammad VI.
 Initially extremely popular, the new king revealed himself to be a strong advocate of social change and economic improvement, but the monarchy nonetheless remained the unquestioned center of power in the country.
 In July, 2002, Morocco occupied an uninhabited islet off Ceuta that is claimed by Spain, drawing international attention to the disputed Spanish enclaves along Morocco's Mediterranean coast.
 After Spanish forces removed the Moroccans, both sides agreed to leave the islet unoccupied.
 The Moroccan elections of 2002 and 2007 returned the governing coalition to power, though the Socialist Union of People's Forces was supplanted as the dominant party by the conservative, nationalist Independence party in 2007.
 The visit of the Spanish king to Ceuta and Mellila in 2007 soured Moroccan-Spanish relations.

 In Feb., 2011, there were proreform demonstrations in several of Morocco's cities; the following month, the king pledged that there would be constitutional reforms.
 The reforms approved in a referendum in July included transferring some of the king's governing powers to the prime minister and parliament and making Berber an official language, but the king retained his foreign policy, military, and religious primacy.
 The unusually high turnout and vote in favor of the changes led those who criticized the reforms as inadequate to question the credibility of the referendum.
 In the November parliamentary elections the moderately Islamist Justice and Development party (PJD) won the largest bloc of seats, and PJD leader Abdelilah Benkirane became prime minister of the broad coalition government formed in Jan., 2012.
+In July the Independence party withdrew from the government, objecting to proposed subsidy and pension reforms.
+A new government was formed in October, with the National Rally of Independents replacing the Independence party; although Benkirane remained prime minister, the new cabinet reduced the influence of the PJD.

 More on Morocco History from Fact Monster: